 The device is designed to be used with a wide variety of LC filters.
-TI generally recommends using as little output capacitance as possible to keep cost and size down.
-Choose the output capacitor (s), C{OUT}, with care as it directly affects the steady-state output-voltage ripple, loop stability, and the voltage over/undershoot during load current transients.
+Use as little output capacitance as possible to keep cost and size down.
+Choose the output capacitor(s), $C{OUT}$ , with care because $C{OUT}$ directly affects the steady-state output voltage ripple, loop stability, and the voltage over/undershoot during load current transients.